frittblas/featureflicks/README.md

  is clicked, you will go to the correct booking page (using route /booking/:id).

 * ShowMovies:
  Here the movies are fetched (with useEffect).
-Then this component shows <MovieList/> (above).
+Then this component shows MovieList (above).

 * ShowScreenings:
  This component fetches all movies and screenings (and stores in shared state).
 It then sets up a dropdown menu (to select categories).
-The state-variables (s.movies[], s.screenings[] and s.selectedItem) are then picked up by the <ScreeningList/> component.
+The state-variables (s.movies[], s.screenings[] and s.selectedItem) are then picked up by the ScreeningList component.

 * ShowSeats:
  This component uses useParams() to get the correct id to send to DisplaySeats.